 These instructions were developed by Wallace Cranes with the goal of helping customers assemble and disassemble their gantry cranes.

 We start with a quick overview so you can figure out what you’ll need to get started.
-We then link to detailed assembly / disassembly instructions for each of our different crane models broken out by metal type and the shape of the tubing used in the crane frame (round, square or rectangular).
-You also have the option to download a packet with complete crane inspection, assembly, and safe operating instructions here.
+Then we link to detailed assembly / disassembly instructions for each of our different crane models broken out by metal type and the shape of the tubing used in the crane frame (round, square or rectangular).
+These same instructions are accessible from the model pages listed on our main gantry crane product page.